ntphuongthao/CDI-portal/README.md

 ### Trivia Game
 <img src='src/assets/trivia.gif' title='Video Walkthrough' width='600px' alt='Video Walkthrough' /><br>

-The Portal 2 games designed to make the school experience more diverse and engaging.
+The Portal two games are designed to make the school experience more diverse and engaging.
 These games are fun and educational, and they provide a great way to relax and unwind after a long day of classes.

 ## Contributing